A. James Rudin

-A. James Rudin is an American rabbi noted for his work in inter-religious affairs.
+A. James Rudin (born c.
+1934) is an American rabbi noted for his work in inter-religious affairs.

 He was born in Pittsburgh, Pennsylvania.
 He is a 1955 graduate of George Washington university Rudin was ordained by the Hebrew Union College-Jewish Institute of Religion in 1960.

-He joined the staff of the American Jewish Committee in 1968 and retired in 2000 after serving for many years as 2000 National Interreligious Affairs Director.
+He joined the staff of the American Jewish Committee in 1968 and served for many years as its National Inter-religious Affairs Director.
+In that time, he met Pope John Paul II twelve times.
+He retired from the AJC in 2000.

 In January 1987, Rudin was one of several civil rights activists who participated in a large march through Forsyth County, Georgia, as part of civil rights protests in the area.

 He was appointed distinguished visiting professor of religion and Judaica at Saint Leo University in 2002.